tamjid-ahsan/Housing-price-prediction/README.md

 Only sqft features are collinear in nature.
 This is expected. and has a relationship with grade.
 Leaving it as it is right now.

-#### View - what is it?
+### View - what is it?

 ![png](./assets/output_70_0.png)

-Now trying to make sense of `"view"`.
+Now I tried to make sense of `"view"`.
 It seems like it detects the aesthetic quality of the house.
-Not sure if it is something a owner can manipulate, e.g. architectural design or landscaping and decoration; or its is natural, e.g. close to a park.
+Not sure if it is something that a owner can manipulate, e.g. architectural design or landscaping and decoration; or its is natural, e.g. close to a park or view from window.

 Higher rated house has the greatest average price.
 This trend is very clear.